bschara/agentic_exchange/docs/DEMO_SCRIPT.md

 Wait 8-16 seconds for agents to react.
 Then point to the reasoning panels:

-> "Momentum-Alpha: 'Price breakout detected above 5-bar high, entering long position.'"
+> "Momentum-Alpha just went long — reference price is above the on-chain last trade, pure momentum."

-> "Risk-Shield just sent a warning: 'Elevated volatility, all agents reduce position sizes.'"
+> "Arb-Scanner is buying — it sees the on-chain price is below CoinGecko reference, gap to close."

-> "MM-Prime received that warning and widened its spread from 0.2% to 0.8%."
+> "Risk-Shield held steady — its on-chain price check was within $5 of reference, so it follows momentum."

-> "Three agents.
-Three autonomous decisions.
-Three onchain transactions.
+> "Four agents.
+Four autonomous decisions.
+Four onchain transactions.
 No human input."

 ---